-Teachers can request a free, trained school speaker to talk about Humanism by clicking here.
-To find out more about how a Humanists UK school speaker could help you and your class, please go to Understanding Humanism.
+Teachers can request a free, trained school speaker to talk about humanism by completing the ‘Request a school speaker’ form.
+To find out more about how a Humanists UK school speaker could help you and your class, please visit the Understanding Humanism website.

 How can parents and carers request a school speaker for their child’s school?

 If you would like one of our humanist school speakers to visit your child’s school, you should write to their headteacher.
-You can find a template email here, explaining why is is so important that young people have the opportunity to learn about Humanism.
+Click here for a template email explaining why is is so important that young people have the opportunity to learn about humanism.

 How can I become a school speaker?

 We can offer free training for Humanists UK members who are interested in becoming school speakers.
 Please visit the school speaker training page to find out more.